lookmanbili/Typing-Phase-Prefetching/README.md

 # Typing-Phase Prefetching for Large Language Models

-> **A pipeline that takes advantage of user typing time to stream MoE expert weights from system memory to the GPU and get faster answers.**
+> **A pipeline that takes advantage of user typing time to stream MoE expert weights from system memory to the GPU and deliver faster responses.**

 ---